KINE - Kinesiology (KINE)

 KINE 433 Physiology of Exercise

 Credits 3.
 3 Lecture Hours.
 Physiological bases of exercise and physical conditioning; measurement of metabolic efficiency during exercise, neuromuscular efficiency and body composition.
-Prerequisite: Grade of C or better in PHYS 201, BIOL 319, and BIOL 320; junior or senior classification.
+Prerequisites: Grade of C or better in KINE 121, KINE 213, PHYS 201, BIOL 319, and BIOL 320; junior or senior classification.

 KINE 435 Physiology of Exercise Lab

 Credit 1.
 2 Lab Hours.
-Utilization of up-to-date equipment to provide a comprehensive understanding of the physiology relating to cardio-pulmonary, skeletal muscle and metabolic responses to aerobic and anaerobic exercise.
-Prerequisite: Grade of C or better in KINE 433 or concurrent enrollment; junior or senior classification.
+Assessment of systemic physiological responses to exercise; contemporary laboratory equipment used to assess physiological responses to aerobic and anaerobic exercise; emphasis on physiology relating to bioenergetics/ fuel utilization, skeletal muscle function, and cardio-respiratory responses to exercise.
+Prerequisites: Grade of C or better in KINE 433 or concurrent enrollment; junior or senior classification.

 KINE 439 Exercise Evaluation and Prescription